Frequently Asked Questions

 Can the antibodies my immune system produces hurt my baby?

 Rh-incompatibility usually does not affect your first baby (but can occur during your first pregnancy).
 However, once you have produced an immune response (called “Rh-sensitization”), all future Rh-positive fetuses are at risk for developing hemolytic disease of the fetus and newborn (HDFN).
 HDFN is caused when your antibodies try to destroy your baby’s red blood cells.
 HDFN is a serious condition that affects the fetus and/or newborn and may cause anemia, jaundice, and in severe cases, heart failure and possible brain damage.

 How does RhoGAM work?

-RhoGAM prevents the Rh-negative mother from making antibodies during her pregnancy.
+RhoGAM prevents the Rh-negative mother from making antibodies directed against her baby's Rh-positive red blood cells during her pregnancy.
 As long as the Rh-negative mother receives RhoGAM appropriately during every pregnancy, her babies are at very low risk of developing hemolytic disease of the fetus and newborn (HDFN).

 Will my unborn baby be harmed by the antibodies in RhoGAM?

 RhoGAM is only administered to Rh-negative moms, and is never injected into babies.
 While there can be mixing of blood between mom and baby, the dose of antibodies in RhoGAM given to Rh-negative moms has never been shown to harm the fetus.
 Millions of doses of RhoGAM have been administered safely to Rh-negative mothers without affecting their babies.
 RhoGAM is made from human blood and may carry a risk of transmitting disease causing agents.